amarrerod/amarrerod/README.md

 ### Hi there 👋 my name is Alejandro and I'm a PhD Student at Universidad de La Laguna.
 ---

+I'm currently working on my PhD Thesis about Machine Learning and optimisation as well as developing my skills on:

+- Tensorflow and Keras :robot:.
+- Data Science :chart_with_upwards_trend:.
+- Python :snake:.

 #### Social

 - 💬 [Twitter](https://twitter.com/amarre_)